Xconstar/BellabeatProject/README.md

 ### A Google Data Analytics Professional Certificate Capstone Project
 [Bellabeat](https://bellabeat.com/) was co-founded by Urška Sršen and Sando Mur in 2013.
 Bellabeat is a high-tech company that creates health-focused smart devices and fitness products.
 Some of their products include their renowned [Ivy Health Tracker](https://bellabeat.com/product/ivy/) bracelet, [Yoga Mats](https://bellabeat.com/product/yoga-mat/), and their [Leaf Urban](https://bellabeat.com/product/leaf-urban/).
 You can find a full list of their products on [their website](https://bellabeat.com/)

 Bellabeat's co-founders Urška Sršen and Sando Mur want to analyze smart device data to gain insight into how consumers are using their smart devices.
-Urška believes thatanalyzing smart device fitness data could help unlock new growth opportunities for the company.
+Urška believes that analyzing smart device fitness data could help unlock new growth opportunities for the company.
 Bellabeat hopes that these new findings can help guide marketing strategy for the company.

 ## ASK

 ### Business Task

-Analyze smart device usage data in order to gain insight into how consumers use non-Bellabeat smart devices using those new found insights and one Bellabeat device help guide the marketing strategies at Bellabeat.
+Analyze smart device usage data in order to gain insight into how consumers use non-Bellabeat smart devices using those newfound insights and one Bellabeat device help guide the marketing strategies at Bellabeat.

 ### Key Stakeholders
 - **Urška Sršen:** Bellabeat's co-founder and Chief Creative Officer